dylan-lang/opendylan/documentation/hacker-guide/source/documentation.rst

 .. generic-function:: element-sequence

-   :argument list:   A skip list.
+   :param list:      A skip list.
    :value sequence:  An instance of :drm:`<sequence>`.

    One of the useful features of skip lists is that they can be ordered.